payment-gateway.app Docs

 • DNS control for the hostnames below

-• Registry access credentials from the license dashboard
+• Deployment access credentials from your license dashboard

 • Inbound ports 80 and 443 open